verivital/behaverify/REPRODUCIBILITY/2024_SEFM/README.md

 Example:
 ```
-python3 python_script/load_image.py ./DockerImage.tar
+python3 ./python_script/load_image.py ./DockerImage.tar
 ```

 This will create a docker image named behaverify\_img with the tag latest.
-It will then also create a container named behaverify from that image.
+It will then also create a container named behaverify\_2024\_sefm from that image.

 ### IMPORTANT:
-The scripts below assume that the docker container is named behaverify.
+The scripts below assume that the docker container is named behaverify\_2024\_sefm.
 If you run 1a or 1b, this will be handled for you, and you need not worry.

 ### 2. Addition of nuXmv (estimated time: 30 seconds)